 Teach basic conversational English, basic computer skills and other subjects of your interest to women of different age groups in Kathmandu.

 The program will have you teaching at a school set up purposely to educate young and older women who cannot read or write.
 You will be assisting them with extracurricular activities and inspire them to achieve their full potential and broaden their perspectives through creatively structured lessons.

 This project is specially designed for women who have come to Kathmandu from rural areas to work as housemaids and housewives specially who were deprived of formal education.
 Most of these female workers do not even have basic education and find it difficult to survive particularly in this age where education has become a fundamental aspect for survival.
 Therefore, through our project, the foreign teachers enable students to form relationships with someone from another background and culture, and the teachers can learn different teaching methods and techniques.

-You will teach and educate adult women of different age groups and with different learning capacities.
-You are free to use different methods to teach but you can use the course book as reference or educate them through conversational and spoken English.
+You will teach and educate adult women of different age groups with different learning capacities.
+You are free to use different methods to teach.
+You can use the course book as a reference or educate them through conversational and spoken English.
 During your time there you can teach them different subjects such as mathematics, science, geography, computer technologies, music, spoken and conversational English, personal development, environment awareness, general health and safety and so on.
 All higher education in Nepal is in English, so it is vital that they learn English.
 A trained teacher is committed to raising standards in schools in Nepal, and with an adult literacy rate of 67% there is plenty of room for improvement.